UtrechtUniversity/R-data-cafe/README.md

 |   [14 May 2018 from 15:00 to 17:00](https://www.uu.nl/en/events/r-data-cafe-6)    | Bucheliusroom UU Library (Uithof) |                                                                |
 |   [11 June 2018 from 15:00 to 17:00](https://www.uu.nl/en/events/r-data-cafe-7)   | Bucheliusroom UU Library (Uithof) |                                                                |

+## Themes

+Each R data café has a special theme.
+The theme is a short presentation or demonstration of half an hour.
+The presentations are given by attendees of the cafe.
+We are always looking for people who want to present something.
+Please send an email to [Jonathan de Bruin](j.debruin1@uu.nl) to request or give a presenation.

 ## Organisation: